 Each student will be assigned a group number.
 Each night, you’ll complete a task at home that will ask you to reflect on a specific section of the novel as well as some other texts.
 Some tasks will require you to read a news article, watch a video, or analyze some visuals.

 On the following day in class, you’ll meet with your assigned group to discuss what you found and take some notes together as a group.
-Each night/class, you’ll repeat the process until your group has worked through at least five tasks (there are seven altogether).
+Each night/class, you’ll repeat the process until your group has worked through at least three tasks (there are seven altogether).

 On the first night, each group must complete the task that coincides with their group number (for example, group 5 should complete task 5 on the first night).
 From that point, you can complete the rest of the tasks in whatever order you like.
 However, be sure that you decide as a group which task to complete each night so that you are all working on the same thing.
-Remember, only five tasks are required.
+Remember, only three tasks are required.

 When you are finished all the tasks, work together to answer this central question (it might be helpful to keep this question in mind as you review the materials during the week):